le0pard/le0pard.github.io/_posts/nosql/2013-11-10-nosql-world.md

 ## Graph Databases

 A graph database is a database that uses graph structures with nodes, edges, and properties to represent and store data.
+By definition, a graph database is any storage system that provides index-free adjacency.
+This means that every element contains a direct pointer to its adjacent element and no index lookups are necessary.

+Advantages:

+ * Often faster for associative data sets;
+ * Can scale more naturally to large data sets as they do not typically require expensive join operations.

+Disadvantages:

+ * RDBMS can be used in more general cases.
+Graph databases are suitable for graph-like data.

 Examples of such databases: